CSU at the 2025 United Nations Climate Change Conference (COP30)

 CSU is the lead organization for the Mountain Sentinels Alliance – which consists of academics, community knowledge holders, Indigenous rights-holders, practitioners, educators, and students – and is focused on identifying and implementing pathways to sustainability across the world’s mountains.

-Professor, Department of Civil and Environmental Engineering, Colorado State University
+Assistant Director of Research and Engagement, School of Global Environmental Sustainability, Colorado State University

 [email protected]